markflorisson/datashape/docs/design/unification.md

       The context is the entirety of the RHS.

-    * For each unique type variable in individual datashapes on the LHS, assign a new unique names within that context.
+    * For each unique type variable in individual datashapes on the LHS, assign new unique names within that context.

 We also assign fresh type variables to ellipses without any type variables.